Learn - Oysters RSS

 Crassostrea gigas or Pacific or Japanese oyster Crassostrea gigas, Japanese Oyster, or Pacific Oyster was named by a Swedish naturalist, Carl Peter Thunberg in 1795.
 It originated from Japan, where it has been cultured for hundreds of years.
 It is now the most widely farmed and commercially important oyster in the world, as it is very easy to grow, environmentally tolerant and is easily spread from one area to another.
 The most significant introductions were to the Pacific Coast of the United States in the 1920s and to France in 1966.
 In most places, the Pacific oyster was introduced to...

 HOW TO OPEN AN OYSTER Don’t blame the victim.
 Everything in the Sea wants to eat an oyster.
 An oyster’s shell is its only protection.
 They are sharp and dangerous.
 Wear gloves or protect yourself with a towel.
 To open an oyster, you need to cut the muscle that holds the two shells together.
-Step 1: Knowing Where to Start Start opposite of the hinge, keeping the long(cupped) side down.
-Step 2: Entering the Oyster A)Wiggle your knife between the two shells or B)Stab your knife between the two shells or C) Use a hammer to make an opening...
+The Best Way to Open an Oyster Step 1: Positioning the Oyster Place a folded towel on the counter to act as a pillow.
+Place the oyster cupped side down on the towel with the hinge facing you.
+Use a folded towel or a glove...